pwaring/cv/resume.md

     - Served as chairman for four years (2008-2012), with responsibility for chairing bi-monthly Council meetings and the AGM.
     - Liaised with a range of corporate sponsors, including Bytemark, Google and Sun Microsystems (now Oracle).

-*   **Manchester Environmental Resource Centre Initiative Ltd**

-    Director, December 2008 - December 2010

-    - Elected as a director & trustee of a local sustainable development charity which runs a number of projects in Manchester.
-    - Focused on improving the finances of the organisation, including working closely with the finance officer and executive director to identify funding and reserve requirements, and potential reductions in expenditure.
-    - Chaired board meetings in rotation with other trustees.

 Other activities
 ----------------